 For the duration of the urban renewal area, the taxing districts receive revenue from that frozen base.

-When the value of the properties increase, the income above the base (the “increment”) goes to the Urban Renewal Agency.
+When the value of the properties increases, the income above the base (the “increment”) goes to the Urban Renewal Agency.
 This money is then spent on projects in the urban renewal area.

 When the urban renewal area ends, the taxing districts receive the taxes on the full assessed value of the area.

-Local taxing districts, which accept a frozen tax base during the life of the urban renewal.
+Local taxing districts that accept a frozen tax base during the life of the urban renewal.
 They do this to encourage development.
-Development will increase property values, and increase future tax income for the districts.
+The development will increase property values, and increase future tax income for the districts.